saucecodeme/hono-react-better-auth/README.md

 - Setup a query to fetch from backend
 - Setup hono routes
 - Setup Better Auth on the server side
+- Sign Up and Sign In page
+- Sign Out and improve Navbar (Show error toast on failed)
+- Protect the todos page

 ### Local Dev